 To date, we have partially relied on the availability of non-dilutive grants from the NIA, or NIA Grants.
 Although we currently anticipate applying for and potentially receiving additional NIA Grants, we cannot be certain that our grant applications will be successful, that additional NIA Grants will be made available to support our clinical trials or that we will continue to satisfy the award criteria of prior NIA Grants that have already been awarded to us.
 If we fail to continue to receive NIA Grants, our ability to continue our clinical programs for CT1812 may be impaired and delayed, and we may otherwise need to seek additional financing through dilutive methods, such as through equity or debt financings.
 For example, while we have partially relied on NIA Grants in the past, we have issued from time to time shares of our preferred stock, warrants to purchase our preferred stock, convertible promissory notes, and common stock, and entered into SAFEs.
-Upon the closing of this offering, all outstanding shares of our convertible preferred stock will convert into an aggregate of 15,906,537 shares of our common stock, 149,367 shares of our common stock will be issued upon the assumed net exercise of warrants (assuming an initial public offering price of \$12.00 per share, the midpoint of the price range set forth on the cover page of this prospectus), and 931,485 shares of our common stock will be issued issuable upon conversion of the outstanding SAFEs in the aggregate amount of \$8.9 million (assuming an initial public offering price of \$12.00 per share, the midpoint of the price range set forth on the cover page of this prospectus).
+Upon the closing of this offering, all outstanding shares of our convertible preferred stock will convert into an aggregate of 51,450,435 shares of our common stock, shares of our common stock will be issued upon the assumed net exercise of warrants (assuming an initial public offering price of \$ per share, the midpoint of the price range set forth on the cover page of this prospectus), and shares of our common stock will be issued issuable upon conversion of the SAFEs in the aggregate amount of \$8.9 million (assuming an initial public offering price of \$ per share, the midpoint of the price range set forth on the cover page of the same of our common stock will be issued at a shares of our common stock will be issued issuable upon conversion of the SAFEs in the aggregate amount of \$8.9 million (assuming an initial public offering price of \$ per share, the midpoint of the price range set forth on the cover page of this per share, the midpoint of the price range set forth on the cover page of the same set or the aggregate amount of \$8.9 million (assuming an initial public offering price of \$ per share, the midpoint of the price range set forth on the cover page of this per share, the midpoint of the price range set forth on the cover page of the same set or the sa